-Health care providers should explain to patients the scope of confidentiality during the exam process and during communication with advocates.
+Health care providers should explain, in a language the patients understand, the scope of confidentiality during the exam process and during communication with advocates.
 (For information on this topic, see A.4.
 Confidentiality.)

-Recognize that the medical forensic exam is an interactive process that must be adapted to the needs and circumstances of each patient.
-Patients' experiences during the crime and the exam process, as well as their postassault needs, may be affected by multiple factors, such as:
+Adapt the exam process as needed to address the unique needs and circumstances of each patient.
+Patients' experiences during the crime and the exam process, as well as their post-assault needs, may be affected by multiple factors, such as:

-- Age; - Gender and/or gender identity; - Physical health history and current status; - Mental health history and current status; - Disability; - Language needs and communication modalities; - Ethnic and cultural beliefs and practices; - Religious and spiritual beliefs and practices; - Economic status, including homelessness; - Immigration and refugee status; - Sexual orientation; - Military status; - History of previous victimization; - Past experience with the criminal justice system; - Whether the assault involved drugs and/or alcohol; - Prior relationship with the suspect, if any; - Whether they were assaulted by an assailant who was in an authority position over them; - Whether the assault was part of a broader continuum of violence and/or oppression (e.g., intimate partner and family violence, gang violence, hate crimes, war crimes, and trafficking); - Where the assault occurred; - Whether they sustained physical injuries from the assault and the severity of the injuries; - Whether they were engaged in illegal activities at the time of the assault (e.g., voluntary use of illegal drugs or underage drinking) or have outstanding criminal charges; - Whether they were involved in activities prior to the assault that traditionally generate victim blaming or self-blaming (e.g., drinking alcohol prior to the assault or agreeing to go to the assailant's home); - Whether birth control was used during the assault (e.g., victims may already have been on a form of birth control or the assailant may have used a condom); - Capacity to cope with trauma and the level of support available from families and friends; - The importance they place on the needs of their extended families in the aftermath of the assault; - Whether they have dependents who require care during the exam, were traumatized by the assault, or who may be affected by decisions patients make during the exam process; - Community/cultural attitudes about sexual assault, its victims, and offenders; and - Frequency of sexual assault and other violence in the community and historical responsiveness of the local justice system, health care systems, and community service agencies.
+- Age. - Gender and/or perceived gender identity/gender expression. - Physical health history and current status. - Mental health history and current status. - Disability. - Language needs for limited English proficient patients, Deaf and hard-of-hearing individuals, and those with sensory or communication disabilities. - Ethnic and cultural beliefs and practices. - Religious and spiritual beliefs and practices. - Economic status, including homelessness. - Immigration and refugee status. - Sexual orientation. - Military status. - · History of previous victimization. - Past experience with the criminal justice system. - Whether the assault involved drugs and/or alcohol. - Prior relationship with the suspect, if any. - Whether they were assaulted by an assailant who was in an authority position over them. - Whether the assault was part of a broader continuum of violence and/or oppression (e.g., intimate partner and family violence, gang violence, hate crimes, war crimes, commercial sexual exploitation, sex and/or labor trafficking). - Where the assault occurred. - Whether they sustained physical injuries from the assault and the severity of the injuries. - Whether they were engaged in illegal activities at the time of the assault (e.g., voluntary use of illegal drugs or underage drinking) or have outstanding criminal charges. - Whether they were involved in activities prior to the assault that traditionally generate victim blaming or self-blaming (e.g., drinking alcohol prior to the assault or agreeing to go to the assailant's home). - Whether birth control was used during the assault (e.g., victims may already have been on a form of birth control or the assailant may have used a condom). - Capacity to cope with trauma and the level of support available from families and friends. - The importance they place on the needs of their extended families and friends in the aftermath of the assault. - Whether they have dependents who require care during the exam, were traumatized by the assault, or who may be affected by decisions patients make during the exam process. - Community/cultural attitudes about sexual assault, its victims, and offenders. - Frequency of sexual assault and other violence in the community and historical responsiveness of the local justice system, health care systems, and community service agencies.

-Clearly, the level of trauma experienced by patients can also influence their initial reactions to an assault and to postassault needs.
+Clearly, the level of trauma experienced by patients can also influence their initial reactions to an assault and to post-assault needs.
 While some may suffer physical injuries, contract an STI, or become pregnant as a result of an assault, many others do not.
 The experience of psychological trauma will be unique to each patient and may be more difficult to recognize than physical trauma.
 People have their own method of coping with sudden stress.
-When severely traumatized, they can appear to be calm, indifferent, submissive, jocular, angry, emotionally distraught, or even uncooperative or hostile towards those who are trying to help.37
+When severely traumatized, they can appear to be calm, indifferent, submissive, jocular, angry, emotionally distraught, or even uncooperative or hostile towards those who are trying to help.38

-37 Paragraph adapted from Iowa's Sexual Assault: A Protocol for Forensic and Medical Examination, 1998, pp. 1-4.
+38 Paragraph adapted from Iowa's Sexual Assault: A Protocol for Forensic and Medical Examination, 1998, pp. 1-4.